marcus67/little_brother/ADVANCED_TOPICS.md

 Beside the Debian package, there is also a Docker image available which can be used on the slave host.
 See [Docker](DOCKER.md) for details.

-## Using a Full Fledge Database as Backend
+## Using a Full Fledged Database as Backend

 The default backend for `LittleBrother` is a Sqlite file oriented database.
 It works out of the box.
-If you prefer a more mature backend you can switch to a full fledge database such as MySQL or MariaDB.
+If you prefer a more mature backend you can switch to a full fledged database such as MySQL or MariaDB.
 This is possible, since the persistence uses the abstraction layer [SQLAlchemy](https://www.sqlalchemy.org/) which can be used with many different database systems.
 Currently, `LittleBrother` should work with MySQL, MariaDB and PostgreSQL.